Xetibo/ReSet-Doc/templates/glossary.typ

   #glossary_entry(
     use_show: use_show_ref, "Shell Component", [
-      This refers to an application that integrates into the compositor, it differs to windows in layering, meaning shell components can't be dragged around, and they can either be drawn beneath all windows (desktop widgets) or on top of windows (overlays).
+      This refers to an application that integrates into the compositor, it differs to windows in layering, meaning shell components cannot be dragged around, and they can either be drawn beneath all windows (desktop widgets) or on top of windows (overlays).
     ],